broadinstitute/wdl4s/PROGRESS.md

 How to use this:

 * The goal is to have all WDL files that are used in tests to also automatically have their lexical relationships, graph relationships, inputs, and FQNs tested.
 * If you want to add a WDL file, create a new directory in `src/test/cases`.
 Then, in that directory create `test.wdl`.
 Run `sbt test`.
 The directory will now be populated with a bunch of `.json` files.
-Verify that the contents of these is correct, then add them go Git.
+Verify that the contents of these is correct, then add them to Git.